hkessener/fritzen/README.md

             - list: List available phonebooks on the FRITZ!Box.

-            - restore : Restore all phonebooks from files.
+            - restore: Restore all phonebooks from files.

             - restore:id : Restore phonebook by ID from file.